felixVil/LDASegment/README.md

 The parameters, defined in the paper and other important paths that has to be modified to run the code on your computer are concentrated in the KerasTracker/Tracker_Params.py.

 After modifying the Tracker_Params.py file you can:

-1.Run on a specific VOT video sequence. please update the sequence names in the KerasTracker/ Trackingmain.py script.
+1.Run on a specific VOT video sequence.
+Please update the sequence names in the KerasTracker/ Trackingmain.py script.
-2.Run on DAVIS2016 video dataset (validation set), please run the KerasTracker/Trackingmain_VOS.py script.
+2.Run on DAVIS2016 video dataset (validation set).
+Please run the KerasTracker/Trackingmain_VOS.py script.

 Both scripts produce result images with the tracking rect overlaid in the path specified in the "track_results_path" parameter.
 Debug plots are generated in the path specified in the "debug_images_path" parameter.